The UK Vegan Society Trademark is a very useful guide to searching for products that are suitable for vegans.

 Plant Food Alternatives to Animal Foods

-Tofu, tempeh, seitan, meat analogues, and vegan paté are all great alternatives to animal flesh.
-Products to watch out for include Linda McCartney ‘Vegetarian Sausages’ and ‘Vegetarian Red Onion and Rosemary Sausages’, readily available in supermarkets and Fry’s sausages, burgers and strips available from health stores and online.
-Also check out the freezer section of supermarkets for handy products such as frozen soy mince to make everything from shepherd’s and cottage pie to chilli.
-Although most Quorn products are not yet suitable for vegans, some of these are and the range is expanding.
-Many supermarkets are now introducing and expanding appropriately labelled vegan ranges, or you can find a vast range of products online and in some health stores.
+Tofu, tempeh, seitan, meat replacements made from pea protein, wheat or soy, and vegan paté are all great alternatives to animal flesh.
+Products to watch out for include steaks, sausages, burgers, strips and ready meals or ‘take-away style meals available from most supermarkets and online specialist stores.
+Also check out the freezer section of supermarkets for handy products such as frozen vegan mince to make everything from shepherd’s and cottage pie to chilli.
+Many supermarkets are now introducing new brands and expanding appropriately labelled vegan ranges, or you can find a vast range of products in most large supermarkets.
 Ask at your local store.
+Many convenience stores now carry vegan friendly ranges.

 Alternatively, there is a huge variety of online recipe and support sites as well as an astonishing selection of cookbooks for those who wish to make these items for themselves.